appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 The **Main** JS file represents the JS module code; however, other entities such as queries and JS objects are not reflected in the app.
 This feature is only available in JS modules and not in query modules.
 In query modules, you can only create datasource queries.

+You can use Global Objects and Functions within JS modules to achieve dynamic execution within the app.
+For instance, invoking the `navigateTo` function inside a JS module allows you to initiate navigation actions, redirecting users to different pages within the app.